Chapter Fifty Three

 Finn, "It can be a creepy place, let's take a peek at the crown jewels then."

-"There's no shortage of jewels, maybe this is where the big hat tradition comes in, perhaps I'll ask Catherine."
+"There's no shortage of jewels, maybe this is where the big hat tradition comes in, perhaps I'll ask Kate."

-Finn, "Catherine, guv?
+Finn, "Kate, guv?
 Someone else in your party know about the British hat fetish?"

 Finn eyes me, hint of suspicion, but she drops it, I couldn't possibly know the Duchess of Cambridge.
 We move on to the instruments of torture.
 I could tell them about our much more efficient methods.
 They were stuck with the rack, stretching a body until the joints separated.
 There's another ugly device, the rack's alter ego, squashes the victim like a nutcracker and a version that twists the body such that the spine snaps.
 Today we have advanced to the messy beheadings of ISIS, thus is civilization.